Psy-Fer/deeplexicon/README.md

 ## IMPORTANT WARNING

-Please note:  **Please check which CUDA version you are using!**
+Please note:  **If using GPU mode, please check which CUDA version you are using!**
 - DeePlexiCon works with **CUDA v10**.
 - DeePlexiCon does **NOT** work with CUDA v11, which is typically used by latest GPU cards.
 - We will be offering a solution to demultiplex direct RNA reads using CUDA v11 and latest GPU cards very soon.
 Thanks!

 ## About DeePlexiCon
 DeePlexiCon is a tool to demultiplex barcoded direct RNA sequencing reads from Oxford Nanopore Technologies.